-The Student Success Committee (SSC) recommendation for deceleration will be processed through the Program Director to the Assistant Vice President for College of Health Professions for further action.
+The Student Success Committee (SSC) recommendation for deceleration will be processed through the Program Director to the College of Health Professions Dean for further action.

 The Program Director will coordinate with the Medical Director and the Committee of the Whole to develop a recommendation on the point of reentry.
-The Assistant Vice President for College of Health Professions may consult with the CHP Academic Review Committee.
 The student may need to take a leave of absence to rejoin the Program with a later cohort.